StaticNoiseLog/spring-boot-logging/README.md

 ```
 logging.level.root=INFO
 ```
+For JSON logging you have to add this dependency to build.gradle.kts:

+    runtimeOnly("net.logstash.logback:logstash-logback-encoder:7.4")

 To configure the JSON appender for the "cloud" Spring profile we need `logback-spring.xml` and because we have introduced this file, we must also configure logging for all non-cloud environments.
 Logging levels are not set here